jameskatiba/Microsoft-Film-Recommendation-System/README.md

 3.My analysis on domestic gross I have come to conclusion that Star Ep VII: The Force Awakens then the Black Panther movie are doing well at the box office, So I will recommend Microsoft to Focus on the Movie genres related to he above movies

 4.My analysis on Worldwide gross Avatar,Titanic,Avengers:Infinity War,Star Ep VII: The Force Awakens are doing well at the worldwide box office.I will recommend Microsoft to Focus on the genres related to the movies above

+### Future Work
+#### Further Analysis
+- conduct analysis on related datasets to find other recommenations to make microsoft more successful after they have already started producing their own films
+Examples of the next step will be:

+1. Companies to co-operate with
+2. The best month to produce movies
+3.Movie Directors that Microsoft can Work with